Accounting Standards Board

 Ngāti Maniapoto, Waikato

-Sheree joins the XRB with over twenty years’ experience spanning accounting, audit and corporate governance.
-Sheree was previously the Aapiha Tumu Arumoni (Chief Financial Officer) of Waikato-Tainui and has held senior corporate finance and governance roles within Fonterra, Tainui Group Holdings and Deloitte.
-Sheree is a Chartered Accountant of the Chartered Accountants Australia and New Zealand and a Certified Practicing Accountant (CPA) of Australia.
+Sheree joins the XRB with over twenty years’ experience spanning accounting, tax, audit and corporate governance.
+Sheree has held several Chief Financial Officer appointments from PSGE, manufacturing and dairy industries.
+Sheree is a Fellow Chartered Accountant of the Chartered Accountants Australia and New Zealand, a Fellow Certified Practicing Accountant (CPA) of Australia and a Chartered Governance Professional of the Chartered Governance Institute of New Zealand.

 Sheree is passionate about reporting, tax and governance and brings with her a significant understanding of Te Ao Māori and strong connections with Māori business, Marae and Iwi.
-She holds a number of governance and advisory roles including with; Te Nehenehenui, Breast Cancer Cure Trust and the Mangarapa Trust.
+She holds a number of governance and advisory roles including with; Wintec council as Chair, Tuu Aatea Limited as Director, Te Nehenehenui, Te Whakakitenga o Waikato and the Mangarapa Trust.
 She is also a member for the Inland Revenue’s Tax and Social Policy Māori Reference Group.
+Sheree has several years mentoring accounting and governance professional from University students to Chartered/Certified attainment.

 Keith Kendall is the Chair of the Australian Accounting Standards Board (AASB).